Β-Alanine

-β-Alanine (beta-alanine) is a naturally occurring beta amino acid, which is an amino acid in which the amino group is attached to the β-carbon atom (i.e. the carbon atom two carbon atoms away from the carboxylate group) instead of the more usual α-carbon atom for alanine (α-alanine).
+β-Alanine (beta-alanine) is a naturally occurring beta amino acid.
+Beta amino acids are amino acids in which the amino group is attached to the β-carbon atom (i.e. the carbon atom two carbon atoms away from the carboxylate group) instead of the more usual α-carbon atom for alanine (α-alanine).
 The IUPAC name for β-alanine is 3-aminopropanoic acid.
 Unlike its counterpart α-alanine, β-alanine has no stereocenter.

 Biosynthesis and industrial route

 In terms of its biosynthesis, it is formed by the degradation of dihydrouracil and carnosine. β-Alanine ethyl ester is the ethyl ester which hydrolyses within the body to form β-alanine.
 It is produced industrially by the reaction of ammonia with β-propiolactone.

 Sources for β-alanine includes pyrimidine catabolism of cytosine and uracil.

 Biochemical function

 β-Alanine residues are rare.
 It is a component of the peptides carnosine and anserine and also of pantothenic acid (vitamin B_{5}), which itself is a component of coenzyme A. β-alanine is metabolized into acetic acid.